Édouard Mortier, Duke of Treviso

-Édouard Adolphe Casimir Joseph Mortier, Duke of Treviso (/fr/; 13 February 1768 – 28 July 1835), was a French military commander and Marshal of the Empire under Napoleon I, who served during the French Revolutionary Wars and the Napoleonic Wars.
+Édouard Adolphe Casimir Joseph Mortier, Duke of Treviso (/mɔːrˈtiːeɪ/ mor-TEE-ay, /fr/; 13 February 1768 – 28 July 1835), was a French military commander and Marshal of the Empire under Napoleon I, who served during the French Revolutionary Wars and the Napoleonic Wars.
 He served as Minister of War and Prime Minister of France from 1834 to 1835.
 He was one of 18 people killed in 1835 during Giuseppe Marco Fieschi's assassination attempt on King Louis Philippe I.

 Early life

 Mortier was born at Le Cateau (now Le Cateau-Cambrésis), northern France, on 13 February 1768.
-He was the son of Charles Mortier (1730–1808), a draper, and his wife Marie Anne Joseph Bonnaire (b.
-1735).
+He was the son of Charles Mortier (1730–1808), a draper, and his wife Marie Anne Joseph Bonnaire (born 1735).
 After studying at the Irish College, Douai, he joined the National Guard of Dunkirk in 1789, at the start of the French Revolution, and was elected captain of a unit of volunteers in September 1791.

 French Revolutionary Wars

 Upon the outbreak of the War of the First Coalition in 1792, Mortier was assigned to the Army of the North.
 He spent the next years serving in the Low Countries theatre, fighting at the Battle of Jemappes and the Siege of Namur, in 1792, at the Battle of Neerwinden in 1793, and at the Battle of Fleurus in 1794.
 He was then transferred to the Army of Sambre and Meuse on the Rhine, and distinguished himself in the capture of Maastricht.
 Mortier was tasked by General Jacques Maurice Hatry to negotiate the surrender of the Fortress of Mainz, which he completed successfully and then returned to Paris.

 During the War of the Second Coalition in 1799, Mortier was promoted to brigade general and served under General Soult at the Second Battle of Zurich in September 1799, where he led a force of 8,000 in the attack from Dieticon on Zurich.
 He was made a general of division in October and recalled to Paris in early 1800.